 A family of 3 adorable raspberry memory bears made from a single dress are waiting for cuddles from their new owners….

-“Part of My Heart Is Already in Heaven”
+“A Piece of My Heart Is Already in Heaven”

 Memory bears are a unique way to keep a loved one close.
 They are a comfort to children and adults who appreciate the memory of those who have passed away….